Primordial Black Holes from Supercooled Phase Transitions: PBH formation dynamics

-} The observed discrepancy between Eqs.~\eqref{eq:proba_tni_PBHs_approx_2} and \eqref{eq:proba_coll_ana_app} is in line with the multiple levels of approximations employed in the calculation.
+where $a\simeq 1.024$, $b\simeq 0.6921$, $c\simeq 0.8831$ are parameters fitted against numerical calculations.
+We numerically find the value $b\simeq 0.6921$ to be preferred over the value $b\simeq 3$ suggested by Eq.~\eqref{eq:proba_tni_PBHs_approx_2}.
+The observed discrepancy between Eqs.~\eqref{eq:proba_tni_PBHs_approx_2} and \eqref{eq:proba_coll_ana_app} is in line with the multiple levels of approximations employed in the calculation.
 A more thorough analytical investigation is warranted to gain a deeper understanding of this behavior, which we leave for future studies.
 We show the semi-analytical survival probability together with the numerical results in Figs.~\ref{fig:PBHs_DM_TnOTc_delta_c} and \ref{fig:logP_vs_betaOH}.